image of the recipe rebel cookbook cover on transparent background.The biggest sale we've ever had! Shop The Recipe Rebel Cookbook here 🎉

 • Add apples and butter to a medium saucepan.
 Cook over medium-high heat until apples are tender-crisp.

-• Stir in cinnamon and other spices if desired.
+• Stir in cinnamon, nutmeg and salt.
 Cook 1 minute.

-• Remove from heat and stir in maple syrup (or other sweetener), vanilla and salt.
+• Remove from heat and stir in maple syrup (or other sweetener) and vanilla.
 Adjust sweetness and salt to taste.

 Nutrition Information